1. Company Level

 The selected reference is now visible in the ‘Transport method’ field (see below).

-Whenever a transport method is not linked to a reference activity from a LCA-database, no grey area with the reference activity name is shown.
+Whenever a transport method is not linked to a reference activity from an LCA database, no grey area with the reference activity name is shown.
 This is the case for the “Ship” in the example, as shown in the picture above.
 Click ‘Add supplier’ and select a suitable reference from the list and click ‘Add’.

 Entering transport distances

-In an LCA the transportation of resources is expressed in the unit ‘tonkilometre’ (tkm).
-This unit represents one tonne (weight) transported over one kilometre (distance).
+In an LCA the transportation of resources is expressed in the unit ‘ton kilometer’ (tkm).
+This unit represents one tonne (weight) transported over one kilometer (distance).
 It is possible to define the transport distance of materials for several transportation modes, although this is not obligatory.

 • Click ‘Export’;